ReusNat/kattisprobs/README.md

 # kattisprobs
-Assorted Kattis problems I've solved.
+Assorted Kattis and other coding problems I've solved.
+Each file has a comment header that gives a discription of the problem.